 The learning curve can be steep and the workload for researchers is not infrequently a heavy one.
 Researchers design and often carry out entire research project in a short time-span, so they are under considerable pressure to develop ideas quickly.
 The right choice of qualitative software can help or hinder, make or break the schedule of a given project.

-As experienced researchers know, no software program will do the analysis for you.
+As experienced researchers know, no software program will do the data analysis for you.
 While some researchers might welcome that invention, skeptical researchers worry that qualitative software will be used to impose rigidity, to imitate quantitative analysis techniques or to oversimplify complex social processes.
 Advanced technology has brought us excellent innovations in the ability of software to organize and audit qualitative analysis, paving the way for researchers to collaborate, replicate, and convince the skeptics of the importance of thorough qualitative research to understanding society.

 Researchers welcome the opportunity to engage in the creativity and intellectual demands of doing social research.
 Qualitative Analysis is more challenging than quantitative in many ways but it is also that much more rewarding when you complete your study or write your report.